algorandfoundation/docs/docs/feature-guides/signatures.md

 title: Authorization and Signatures

 In [Transaction Anatomy](./transactions.md), you learned how transactions are composed.
-In thise section you will learn how to authorize them.
+In this section you will learn how to authorize them.

 Before a transaction is sent to the network, it must first be authorized by the [sender](../reference-docs/transactions.md#sender).
 Authorization occurs through the addition of a **signature** to the transaction object.
-Specifically, a transaction object, when signed, is wrapped in a [`SignedTxn`](./reference-docs/transactions.md#signed-transaction) object that includes the [transaction](../reference-docs/transactions.md#txn) and a type of [signature](../reference-docs/transactions.md#sig).
+Specifically, a transaction object, when signed, is wrapped in a [`SignedTxn`](../reference-docs/transactions.md#signed-transaction) object that includes the [transaction](../reference-docs/transactions.md#txn) and a type of [signature](../reference-docs/transactions.md#sig).

 There are three types of signatures: